Uniaff-AI/hermes/frontend/README.md

 # Hermes CRM - Frontend

 The frontend application for Hermes CRM, built with Next.js 14, React 18, and TypeScript.
-This application provides the user interface for managing leads, offers, and business rules.
+This application provides the user interface for managing leads, products, and business rules.

 ## 🏗️ Architecture